DaniilGonoshilkin/UI_Strings_injector/README.md

 ## File specifications

 JSON files should be designed in a simple way, as a straight list of attributes and values, with no nestings and/or indentations.
 Encoding must be UTF-8 without BOM.
-Attribute names should be unique.
+Attribute names (keys) should be unique.
-For HTML files, all the instances of UI strings in text (e.g. button names, section or tab titles) should be repleaced with placeholders <b>[[AttributeNameInJSONFile]]</b> (unique identifier from JSON file enclosed within double square brackets).
+For HTML files, all the instances of UI strings in text (e.g. button names, section or tab titles) should be repleaced with placeholders <b>[[AttributeNameInJSONFile]]</b> (unique identifier (key) from JSON file enclosed within double square brackets).

 ## How the script works

 The script looks for placeholders in all HTML files within specified location and replaces them with actual UI strings from JSON files.
-More specifically, the script identifies all JSON files with specified location, creates a unified dictionary data type in Python, then reads each HTML file subsequently in a loop.
-When a placeholder found in text, the script extracts uniqe ID (key) from the placeholder, search for this key in the dictionary and (if found) substitutes whole placeholder in HTML with a corresponding value, which is a required UI string.
+More specifically, the script identifies all JSON files within specified location, creates a unified dictionary data type in Python, then reads each HTML file subsequently in a loop.
+When a placeholder is found in text, the script extracts uniqe ID (key) from the placeholder, search for this key in the dictionary and (if found) substitutes a whole placeholder in HTML with a corresponding value, which is a correct UI string.

 ## Languages